Porta dos Fundos Christmas special shows Jesus in a brothel and becomes the target of a motion of repudiation

-The new Porta dos Fundos Christmas special — which will only be launched on December 15, on the streaming platform Paramount+ — has already become the target of attacks by pocket narists and evangelicals on social networks.
-In Bahia, state deputy Talita Oliveira (PSL), who defines herself on Instagram as “the servant of a living God”, presented a motion of repudiation, in the state Legislative Assembly, against what she defines as “a poor quality product made. for those who just failed in life”.
+The new Porta dos Fundos Christmas special — which will only be launched on December 15, on the streaming platform Paramount+ — has already become the target of attacks on social networks.
+In Bahia, state deputy Talita Oliveira (PSL), who calls herself, on Instagram, “servant of a living God”, presented a motion of repudiation, in the State Legislative Assembly, against what she defines as “a poor quality product done by those who just failed in life”.

 Marília Mendonça and her son: ‘In his head, the mother is traveling’, says the singer’s brother

 Last Monday (6), Porta dos Fundos released the official poster and a teaser (see below), with a duration of 30 seconds, advancing some details about the work entitled “Te prego out there”.
-Presented for the first time in animation format, the humor production presents the dilemmas of Jesus (voiced by Rafael Portugal) during adolescence.
+In an animated format, the humor production presents the dilemmas of Jesus (voiced by Rafael Portugal) during his adolescence.

-In one of the excerpts present in the teaser, Jesus is asked by Lazarus if he would keep a pornographic image, such as the drawing of a woman’s feet inscribed on a parchment.
+In one of the parts of the teaser, Jesus is asked by Lazarus if he would keep a pornographic image, such as the drawing of a woman’s feet inscribed on a parchment.
 In another scene, Jesus goes to a brothel and says, “That’s not from God.”
 To which someone else says, pointing to one of the call girls, “Actually, the taller one over there is unique to God.”

-Fifteen actors from the group participate in the production, as voice actors.
-Rafael Portugal plays Jesus; João Vicente appears as Barabbas; Thati Lopes is Maria’s voice; Fabio de Luca is Lazarus; Nathalia Cruz plays Madalena; Estevam Naboth is God; Antonio Tabet appears as Eliezer; Gregory Duvivier is Jacob; Evelyn Castro is the voice of Daíde and João Pimenta is the character Tomé.

 Attack History